 - Cookie settings in Internet Explorer

 - Cookie settings in Safari

-There are online tools available for clearing all cookies left behind by the web sites you have visited, such as www.allaboutcookies.org.
+There are online tools available for clearing all cookies left behind by the website you have visited, such as www.allaboutcookies.org.
 Usually, deletion of cookies will anonymize the information associated with the pixel and a web site will not receive any further associated information.

 Our website also may include plug-ins from “YouTube.”
 When you visit one of our YouTube plug-in-enabled sites, you will also be connected to YouTube servers.
 If you are logged into your YouTube account, you allow YouTube to associate your browsing behavior directly with your personal profile.
 You can prevent this by logging out of your YouTube account.

 We occasionally use a variety of new technologies and social media options to communicate and interact with our visitors.
-These Third-Party Websites and Applications (TPWA) consist of popular social networking and media sites including, but not limited to, Facebook, LinkedIn, Instagram, YouTube, and Vimeo.
+These Third-Party website and Applications (TPWA) consist of popular social networking and media website including, but not limited to, Facebook, LinkedIn, Instagram, YouTube, and Vimeo.
 TPWA’s are web-based technologies that are not exclusively operated or controlled by us.
-If you submit personal information to any of those sites, your information is governed by their privacy statements.
+If you submit personal information to any of those sites, their privacy statements govern your information.
 When interacting with TPWA’s, you may reveal certain personal information to us or to third parties.
-For further information please visit the corresponding privacy policies for the following social networks below:
+For further information, please visit the corresponding privacy policies for the following social networks below:

 Upon written request, MBRDNA or its representatives will inform you by letter without delay what Personal Information is stored by us as defined by applicable law.
 Should such data be incorrect, we will at your request correct that information for you, you also have the option of viewing, deleting or amending your Personal Information.

 If you are a resident of the State of California and upon a verified request, you may request: